ptsagkis/cocktails/README.md

 ### 1. See all items from the API on the main page

 The api does not allow to query all items.
-This is reasonable for a third party library.
+This is reasonable for a third party API.
 However, searching drinks with an empty string returns 25 drinks randomly.

-These are displayed within the landingg page:
+These are displayed within the landing page:

 ![Alt text](demo_images/image1.png)

 ### 2. Search for items using an input field

-I have choosen to utilize a `formControlName` and subscribe a value changes event to it, in order to execute the search.
+I have choosen to utilize a `formControlName` and subscribe a value change event to it, in order to execute the search.
 Consider that I have also piped a 1000 ms debounce time.
 So, the user can write down the search filter but the request will be sent to the server once the user stops typing for 1 second.

 ![Alt text](demo_images/image2.png)